This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Additional caramel sauce and hot fudge to drizzle

-- Line a 9” spring form pan with parchment paper, and pour graham cracker in the bottom.
+- Line a 9” spring form pan with parchment paper, and pour the cookie crumbs in the bottom.
 Use a spatula or measuring cup to press the crust down.
-You can use you fingers to form the edges by gently pushing the crumbs against the edge of the pan.

-- Whip cream cheese in a mixing bowl using the paddle attachment of your mixer for a few minutes until light and fluffy.
+- Whip cream cheese in a mixing bowl using the paddle attachment of your mixer for a few minutes until it’s free of lumps.
 Add peanut butter and caramel and mix until creamy.

-- Use a Ziploc bag and gently crush chocolate covered pretzels.
-Pour into mixing bowl.
+- Use a Ziploc bag and gently crush chocolate-covered pretzels.

-- Use your food processor to grind peanuts into crumbs.
-Beat peanuts and pretzels into batter.
+- Use a food processor to grind peanuts into crumbs.
+Add the peanuts and pretzels into the batter, mixing to combined.
 Scrape down sides of the bowl.

 - Add Cool Whip last and beat on medium speed until well incorporated.
-You may need to scrape the bowl a couple of time to mix well.
-Pour batter on top of cookie crust.
+Pour the filling on top of cookie crust.

 - Microwave hot fudge sauce for about 30 seconds, the spoon hot fudge on to the top of the pie.
 Swirl into the batter with a knife.

 - Freeze pie for 4-6 hours.
 Remove pie from freezer 15-20 minutes before serving.
 Gently run a knife around the edges before opening the springform pan Drizzle with hot fudge and caramel sauce.
 Line the edges with additional chocolate-covered pretzels.
 Keep frozen up to 3 days.